Christine Blasey Ford Unable To Live At Home Due To Death Threats

-Brett Kavanaugh accuser who testified before the Senate Judiciary Committee, Dr. Christine Blasey Ford, is still unable to live at home due to the volume of death threats she is still receiving, The Hill reports.
+Brett Kavanaugh accuser who testified before the Senate Judiciary Committee, Dr. Christine Blasey Ford, is still unable to live at home due to the volume of death threats she is still receiving, the Hill reports.

-One of Ford’s attorneys, Debra Katz, said the following.
+One of Ford’s attorneys, Debra Katz, made a statement.

 “Her family has been through a lot.
 They are not living at home.
 It’s going to be quite some time before they’re able to live at home.
 The threats have been unending.
 It’s deplorable.”